 Is IKEA’s furniture non-toxic?
 Does it contain toxic chemicals like flame retardants, PFAS, formaldehyde, or phthalates?
 We’re giving you all the answers!

 No one wants harmful chemicals all over the furniture where they relax, binge Netflix, nap, and snuggle with loved ones.
+I hope you found this article helpful in picking out your healthy, non-toxic (or at least less toxic couch!)

 To get more tips, product guides, news, and more delivered to your inbox once a week, sign up for Filtered Fridays!